 Multiply Contracted Hours Worked By

 This will increase the hours worked as part of a staff member's contracted hours.
 It won't affect hours worked for restrictions or required breaks.
-Use this to reduce how many other hours a staff member must work under their contract if they work specific hours/days. - Minimum Paid Length
+Use this to reduce the number of hours a staff member must work under their contract if they work specific hours/days. - Multiply Hourly Rate By

 This will increase the hours to be paid.
 The actual hours worked will not be affected.

-Additionally, you can increase hourly rates or introduce multiple paid hours if a staff member doesn’t receive a break during their shift.
+With Additions, you can increase hourly rates or introduce multiple paid hours if a staff member doesn’t meet the rule requirement, such as receiving a break during their shift.
+There are two types of additions.

 Comments